resourceguru/api-docs/endpoints/webhooks.md

-account_id | integer | The id of the account to which this webhook belongs. user_id | integer | The id of the user who created this webhook. events | array | The events for the payloads to be sent to the payload (receiving) URL. created_at | timestamp | Date and time created in ISO 8601. updated_at | timestamp | Date and time last updated in ISO 8601. status | string | Status which identifies what state the current webhook is in. paused | boolean | A boolean denoting whether or not the webhook is paused.
+account_id | integer | The id of the account to which this webhook belongs. user_id | integer | The id of the user who created this webhook. events | array | The events for the payloads to be sent to the payload (receiving) URL. created_at | timestamp | Date and time created in ISO8601. updated_at | timestamp | Date and time last updated in ISO8601. status | string | Identifies the state the webhook is currently in.
+Details in the [Webhook statuses](#webhook-statuses) table below. paused | boolean | A boolean denoting whether or not the webhook is paused.

 ## Create a Webhook